mayurtanwani/colorgame/README.md

 # Colorgame

-A fun project based o javascript, html and css.
+A fun project based on javascript, html and css.